Student Visa Questions

 - Hold a valid, current Certificate of Eligibility for Nonimmigrant (F-1) Student Status-For Academic and Language Students (I-20) Form.

 - Maintain a passport that is valid for at least six months into the future (passport agreements between the U.S. and several countries allow for exceptions to this rule).

 - Have appropriate authorization for any work and not be employed for more than 20 hours per week on campus while classes are in session.

 Students who are maintaining status are permitted an annual vacation period during the year if they intend to enroll the following term.

 Transferring Between Institutions

 What happens if your plans change radically and you no longer wish to be a full-time student?
-Under US law, you cannot remain in the US on a student visa unless you are a student.
-Before you quit school, learn everything you can about changing to another immigration status; inform yourself about what is and what is not possible.
+Under U.S. law, you cannot remain in the U.S. on a student visa unless you are a student.
+Before you quit school, learn everything you can about changing to another immigration status.
 If you violate your current status, you will not be allowed to change to any other status.
-As a first step, get the advice of your DSO's If they do not have the expert information you need, they may refer you to an immigration attorney.
+As a first step, get the advice of your DSOs.
+If they do not have the expert information you need, they may refer you to an immigration attorney.
 Whatever you do, do not rush things.
 Changing to another immigration status usually takes many months.
-To initiate the process, you must file a petition with the USCIS, and you may not receive a response for several months or over a year.
+To initiate the process, you must file a petition with the USCIS, and you may not receive a response for several months to more than a year.
 If you are seeking to change to a status in which employment is permitted, you must not begin employment until you receive an approval notice from the USCIS.

 International students, like domestic students, sometimes find themselves in unusual situations or develop new interests that require a change of major, degree program or university.
 If you are maintaining status, you may make such changes as long as you follow USCIS procedures.
 If you are unsure of those procedures, consult a campus DSO well in advance of any change.
 If you do not, you could find yourself in serious trouble with USCIS.